+1 514 943-8383

 One of the four quadrants used in the movement of the eyes; corresponds to a nonconscious movement of the glance at the bottom left.

 A fusion of nonverbal communication: We feel the same emotions as the other and we are in the same bodily state as he or she.
 We identify with the other.
 This definition is more in keeping with the discoveries of emotional intelligence than with the traditional psychological dialogue, which describes empathy as a process with which it is possible to distance oneself.

 A very short-term state of being which can change itself or not, into emotion and which is seen by a micro-movement

 By definition, a gesture which does not seem consistent with what is stated after the fact

-Reasoning which comes from what was observed.
+The reasoning which comes from what was observed.
 A logical operation by which a proposal, by virtue of its link with other proposals already held for true, is accepted.
-Reasoning is based on what was noticed.
+The reasoning is based on what was noticed.
 By looking at this and that, therefore it may mean that.
 Reasoning must be deduced.

-Gesture or movement that describes an attitude; (hand gesture, body position on the chair, blinking of the eyes, etc…)
+Gesture or movement that describes an attitude; (a hand gesture, body position on the chair, blinking of the eyes, etc…)

 Which tilts to the sides; particularly important when analyzing the movements of the head

 Contrary to the truth, action to lie, to twist the truth, omitting details